JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 </center>

+TODO: ReSTIR DI is mainly memory bound.
+Even with the presampled light tiles, the main cost is the 32 s

+TODO: Show subpasses

+TODO: Compare multiple scenes, especially without any background black pixels

 While DLSS-RR is quite expensive, it ends up saving performance overall.

 Without upscaling, we would have 4x as many pixels total, meaning ReSTIR DI and GI would be ~4x as expensive.
 After that, we would need a separate denoising process (usually two separate processes, one for direct and one for indirect), a separate shading pass to apply the denoised lighting, and then an antialiasing method.